 Honor Before Reason: She refuses to let Matt speak to Colonel Orlan in Heart of the Swarm because Raynor is her client, and all a mercenary has is their word.
 The "before reason" part is that they need Orlan because Raynor has been captured and they need to hack the Dominion to find him, and Mira knows this.

-Rose-Haired Girl: Manages to be all three types — she's a battle-hardened mercenary who teases Matt sexually and is generally perky and friendly.
+Rose-Haired Sweetie: Manages to be all three types — she's a battle-hardened mercenary who teases Matt sexually and is generally perky and friendly.

 The Tease: To Matt.
 He doesn't appreciate it.
 At all.